GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-water-observations-statistics-landsat/_history.md

 ## Changelog

+### Latest updates
+1. Water Observation Statistics (Annual) – This product was updated with the 2024 calendar year data in April 2025.

+2. Water Observation Statistics (Apr – Oct) – This product was updated with seasonal data (period: April 2024 to October 2024) in April 2025.

+3. Water Observation Statistics (Nov – Mar) – This product was updated with seasonal data (period: November 2024 to March 2025) in June 2025.

 ### Version 2.0.0 released

 * **Breaking change: Shift in grid origin point** &mdash; The south-west origin point of the DEA Summary Product Grid has been shifted 18 tiles west and 15 tiles south.
 Therefore, all tile grid references have been changed.
 For instance, a tile reference of `x10y10` has changed to `x28y25`.
 The tile grid references of all derivative products generated from 2024 onwards will also be changed; however, Analysis Ready Data products will not be affected.